redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a DELETE request to /api/authors/<uuid:author_id>/followers/<path:foreign_author_fqid>/.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint to  remove a follower.
+ - Do not use this endpoint for bulk operations; it is designed for single removal.

 #### **Response**
 On success, returns a 204 No Content status code.